ambiguousname/jackbox-custom-content/Readme.md

 Just so you know, the sample custom content is meant to be played with other content in the mix (there isn't enough sample custom content to last a full game with 8 players).
 While you can use the "Only Custom" menu option to get rid of the game's own content files and play with only the sample content, it's not recommended.

+## Common things to watch out for:
+### Tags

+The \<BLANK\> tag is used in prompts to signify a fill in the blank question.
+Like with `My <BLANK> is too big!`.

+The \<ANYPLAYER\> tag is used to signify that this prompt uses the name of some random player in the game, like with `Hey, <ANYPLAYER> has a problem of too much <BLANK>.`.
+To use the \<ANYPLAYER\> tag, you should also check the checkbox that says "Includes Player Name", otherwise the \<ANYPLAYER\> tag won't work.

+### Custom Files

+You'll often see a "Browse" button for some games, which allows you to add your own custom files (like .OGG or .JPG files) for the game.
+These are entirely optional, but if you're going to make a custom file, please save your custom files into a folder called "external content" located in the same file as jppc.py or Jackbox Content Custom.exe.
+This way, if you're going to share your content with someone else, the software will recognize that you want this content to be shared with other people.
+Just make sure to share both "custom_content.json" and the "external content" folder (and make sure they're in the same location).

+If you're confused about anything else, please read this Readme.
+Please.

 # Features

 ## Editing content